pulp/pulp_installer/roles/pulp_common/README.md

     * `pkg_name`: If this is left undefined, each Linux distro package will be installed by the name `pulp_pkg_name_prefix` with the Dictionary Key appended to it. `pulp_pkg_name_prefix` defaults to "python3-", so if the Dictionary key is "pulp-file", the package `python3-pulp-file` will be installed.
 This variable overrides the entire package name.
+    * `version`: Like with pip, a user can specify a specific version of a package one wants installed.
     * **Example**:
     ```yaml
     pulp_install_source: packages